Francisco Lindor

 Born in Caguas, Puerto Rico, Lindor began playing baseball at an early age, and he moved with his family to Florida when he was 12.
-He became the Indians' first round selection, and eighth overall, in the 2011 MLB draft.
+He became the Indians' first-round selection, and eighth overall, in the 2011 MLB draft.
 In the minor leagues, he participated in the 2012 All-Star Futures Game, and by 2013, was rated by Baseball America as the Indians' top overall prospect.

+Lindor batted over .300 in both his first two major league seasons and provided elite defense.
+In 2016, he led the Indians to a World Series appearance and earned his first All-Star selection and Gold Glove Award, becoming the first Puerto Rican shortstop to win the Gold Glove Award.
+He placed second in the American League Rookie of the Year voting in 2015 and won his first Silver Slugger Award in 2017.
+During the 2017 World Baseball Classic, playing for the Puerto Rico national baseball team, Lindor was named to the 2017 All-WBC Team.
+Lindor was traded to the Mets following the 2020 season and later signed a 10-year, $341 million extension with the team.
+In 2023, he joined the 30–30 club for the first time.
+Since 2016, Lindor has made the All-Star Game five times, won two Gold Gloves, and four Silver Slugger Awards.

 Early life

 Lindor was born in Caguas, Puerto Rico, on November 14, 1993, the third of four children of Miguel Angel Lindor and Maria Serrano.
 He began playing baseball at a young age, assisted by his father, who would hit him ground balls from the top of a hill while the younger Lindor stood partway down the slope, attempting to field them.
-Lindor's favorite baseball players as a child were all middle infielders: Robbie Alomar, Omar Vizquel, Derek Jeter, Jimmy Rollins and Barry Larkin.
+Lindor's favorite baseball players as a child were all middle infielders: Roberto Alomar, Omar Vizquel, Derek Jeter, Jimmy Rollins and Barry Larkin.

-Lindor moved to Central Florida at the age of 12, with his father, stepmother and youngest sibling, and was enrolled at the Montverde Academy prep school.
+Lindor moved to Central Florida at the age of 12, with his father, stepmother, and youngest sibling, and was enrolled at the Montverde Academy prep school.
 After he signed with the Cleveland Indians in August 2011, his mother and two older siblings joined him in Florida.